Back to the main page

 Holmdel High School

-Allie Whittle is a senior at Holmdel High School and was an intern with the lab through the Partners in Science Program.
+Being a senior at Holmdel High School Allie Whittle was an intern with the lab through the Partners in Science Program.
 She worked with Gunel on modeling ultrasound propagation in lithium-ion batteries.
+After graduation she continued as a Chemical Engineering major at UPenn

 Sharvani Vadlamani